MayFu2025/unit1_project/README.md

             year = input(f"Choose a year to view data for: ") return year
 ```
+The function takes user, a string, and year, a string as parameters.
+The function returns a string, which is the final year selected by the user.
+The program uses the obtain_data function defined above to find the date of the user's first transaction, and the date of the user's last transaction using the index.
+Taking the date, the program splits the date into year, month, and date using the split function, and stores the each of the years as the variable earliest_year and latest_year.
+Within a continuous while loop, the program then checks in an if statement that year argument is numeric, and the integer value of the year is between the integer values of earliest_year and latest_year.
+If the statement is True, the while loop is broken.
+Else, the program prints a message telling the user that they have inputted an invalid year, and asks for a new user input stored as year, and continues the while loop.
+Once the while loop is broken, the function returns year.

+The following function ensures that data from the month in the year the user specified exists.
 ```.py
 def validate_month(user: str, year: str, month: str) -> str:
     """Takes a str user input and checks if it is a valid month, and if any data exists for the user in the selected month of a given year.
 Returns a str month.